Showing the diagram he created, Ross presented the key components of infrastructure asset management.

-On revenue, are you going to get your money from:
+On revenue, where are you going to get your money from:

 - bonds, anything like that.

 So there are two sides to that financial expenditure and your revenue, somewhere along the line, you’d hope they match up.
 And they often don’t, when you do the analysis.

 Now to be sustainable, you need to know most of that because otherwise, you could write a plan.
 But if your town is going to be half the size of this now in 20 years’ time, that plan is going to be based on the whole of wrong assumptions.

 If your service levels are quite low at the moment and you’re below EPA Standard or other mandated standard, then you’re going to have brought your standards up at some stage to meet those mandated requirements.

 If you don’t do it in good time, then sooner or later someone’s going to make you do that.
-And these will have cost associated and sometimes with your critical asset as whole part of your risk component.
+And these will have cost associated and sometimes with your critical asset as the whole part of your risk component.

 So moving on from that, once you had a look at that, you’re going to have look at your gaps as well.

 And not always gaps upwards sometimes there’s going to be gaps downwards on providing a level of service that people don’t want to pay for anymore.
 Maybe we’re going to have to drop the level of service.

 Our town is not growing it is shrinking, how are we going to manage that in terms of the sustainability of our infrastructure?

-And sometimes you’ve looked at your risks and maybe decide you want another career or at least you need to talk your governance.
+And sometimes you’ve looked at your risks and maybe decide you want another career or at least you need to talk about your governance.